Topics on this page

 For example, courts in other states have looked at whether entering a military academy (such as West Point or Annapolis) constitutes "entering the armed services".
-And therefore the minor should be considered emancipated.
+If it does, then the minor should be considered emancipated.
 In Ohio, one court in a support modification action decided that entering an academy is not the same as entering the military.
 Howard v.
 Howard, 80 Ohio App.
 3d 832, 610 N.E.2d 1152 (1992).

 However, courts in other states have decided that enrollment in a military academy is not the same as entering active duty with the military.
 See Zuckerman v.
 Zuckerman, 154 A.D.2d 666, 546 N.Y.S.2d 666 (2nd Dep't 1989) and Porath v.
 McVey, 884 S.W.2d 692 (Mo.
 Ct.
 App.
 1994).

 It is not clear how a judge might decide this in Maryland.
 Talking to an attorney can help you to decide whether you might need to take court action and what your chances are of showing emancipation by virtue of entry into military academy.